xymor/lightrail/README.md

 ### Using the wrapper in the controller

-`Strobe::Wrapper::Controller` provides several facilities to use wrappers from the controller:
+`Lightrail::Wrapper::Controller` provides several facilities to use wrappers from the controller:

 * `json(resources)` is the main method.
 Given a resource (or an array of resources), it will find the proper wrapper and render it.
 Any include given at `params[:include]` will be validated and passed to the underlying wrapper.
 Consider the following action: